rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   In 1967 John Passmore reported that: "Logical positivism, then, is dead, or as dead as a philosophical movement ever becomes." [^Passmore1967]
 -   Ayer, A.J.
+-   Whetsell & Shields.
+(2013).
+The dynamics of positivism in the study of public administration. [^Whetsell2013]

 Ayer: